nickytonline/source.nickytonline.github.io/src/pages/blog/2019-10-10-my-shell-aliases.md

 ---
 Everyone has their favourite aliases for git and the shell.
 I have written about [my git aliases](https://www.iamdeveloper.com/blog/2018-08-25-my-git-aliases/) before but not my shell aliases.
 It is not a long list, but I have some that I find useful that you may find useful as well.

 Currently, my preferred shell is zsh.
-Here is what I currently have in config.
+Here is what I currently have in my config.

 ```
 alias zshconfig='vi $HOME/.zshrc'